- 40+U-M Public Health Student Organizations

-With a student body of over 1,000 students, U-M SPH students are active in all > facets of student life. > > - Student Organization Event Planning and Information Guide
+With a student body of over 1,000 students, U-M Public Health students are active in all facets of student life.

+- Student Organization Event Planning and Information Guide

 - Public Health Student's Assembly / Dean's Fund

 - Student Communications at the School of Public Health

 - Center for Campus Involvement